Panda: A pretrained forecast model for chaotic dynamics: Related Work

 \textbf{Pretrained models for SciML.} Pretrained foundation models for dynamics enable transfer learning and zero-shot inference.
-One study trains transformers across diverse PDEs to create a shared embedding space for multiphysics problems \cite{mccabe2023multiple}.
+One study trains transformers across diverse PDEs to create a shared multiphysics embedding space \cite{mccabe2023multiple}.
 Another study proposes supervised pretraining to enable out-of-domain generalization for scientific foundation models, and derives scaling laws for transfer learning on PDEs \cite{subramanian2023towards}.
 Several recent studies evaluate the zero-shot performance of time series and language models in MLDS, and observe performance only comparable to standard time series tasks \cite{zhang2025zero,liu2024llms}.
 Several studies apply pretrained transformers to control or symbolic equation discovery tasks \cite{lee2023context,zhang2024decision,d2023odeformer,becker2023predicting}.
 One work generates pretraining data by randomizing the parameters of four named ODE \cite{song2024fmint}, similar to the first step of our evolutionary algorithm described below, with a small founder pool.
 Another work samples systems from a fixed function space, selecting based on total variation over time \cite{ziegler2024foundation}, while another study uses latent ODE as a prior for zero-shot imputation \cite{seifner2025zero}.
-Our work is distinguished by (1) its rich data generation process, which discovers novel chaotic systems with diverse properties, and (2) our novel multichannel patch architecture inspired by the theory of dynamic mode decomposition, which leverages the mathematical properties of nonlinear systems.
-We are thus able to perform extensive benchmarks against existing time series foundation models, and demonstrate emergent capabilities in tasks like PDE inference.
+A contemporaneous work to our study, \textit{DynaMix}, is a multivariate mixture-of-experts model for zero-shot dynamical systems reconstruction \cite{hemmer2025true}, built from Almost-Linear RNN experts and trained on the founder pool for our dataset \cite{brenner2024almost}.
+Our work is distinguished by (1) a rich data generation process, which discovers novel chaotic flows with diverse properties, and (2) a multivariate patched-based architecture which demonstrates emergent forecasting capabilities like zero-shot PDE inference.